-In this quick tutorial you’ll learn how to draw a gazelle in just a few quick steps, but first…
+In this quick tutorial you'll learn how to draw a Gazelle in 11 easy steps - great for kids and novice artists.

 Interesting Facts about Gazelles